coloquium/kollokvium/README.md

 ## Planned features / addons

-1. Publish the Electron clients
-2.`broadcast mode` - A view/mode where user can create a room/space for 1-many broadcasts for lectures, presentations and such scenarios
+`broadcast mode` - A view/mode where user can create a room/space for 1-many broadcasts for lectures, presentations and such scenarios

-3.`advanced mode`  - A view/mode that let's the "organizer" (meeting creator) mute video/audio remotly,kick, ban, lock and set meeting pin-codes etc.
+`advanced mode`  - A view/mode that let's the "organizer" (meeting creator) mute video/audio remotly,kick, ban, lock and set meeting pin-codes etc.  **2022-01-31 - Currently developing ***

 ## Install